 1. Overview on Price Patterns in the Financial Market

 Many traders are using patterns to trade on Forex, Stocks, and Futures market every day.
 Patterns are the scientific evidence and record of underlying dynamics of the financial market.
-The value of the price patterns to the Scientific and Trading Community is much more than just profitability.
+The value of the price patterns to the Scientific Trading Community is more than just profitability.
 With the increased interest in price patterns for every day trading, there is a need for comprehensive and scientific pattern framework.
 At the same time, the pattern framework must be easy enough for average trader or average people to understand.
 The purpose of this article is to provide the convenient and intuitive pattern framework to overcome the limitation of existing pattern framework.
 We will show you short but comprehensive pattern framework, which can be used to create a detailed analysis in forex and stock market trading.

 2. Why Do We Need New Pattern Framework for day trading?

 Firstly, price patterns in the financial market are not bounded by 4, 5 or 6 points only.
 The price patterns can have 10 or 15 points also or even more.
 They can come in various shape and in various complexity.
 For the time being, the community do not have intuitive and flexible pattern notation to adapt these new and more complex patterns for the future use.
 Most of them assume the fixed points for their patterns.
 For example, Elliott Wave theory uses the 12345 or ABC notation.
 For example, Wave .12345 and Wave .ABC patterns respectively consists of six points and four points.
 Likewise, Carny (1998) and Pesavento and Shapiro (1997) used XABCD notation for harmonic patterns.
 Many harmonic patterns consist of 4 to 6 points using XABCD notation.
 Either the XABCD notation or the 12345 notation is limited to describe patterns that are more complex.